NIKIVLASTOS/PHYS4840_Project_Nikiphoros/README.md

 This program serves as the computational 'backbone' of the solver, linking together all physical modeling and numerical components into a single executable workflow.
 ### `plot_results.py`

 This Python script visualizes the numerical results computed by the Fortran solver.
 It reads the output files (`xgrid.txt`, `eigenvalues.txt`, and `wavefunctions.txt`) and produces plots of the wavefunctions, probability densities, and input potential.
 All plots are saved in a `plots/` directory.
+Energy values of the wavefunctions are spread out artificially in this file to make it so the user can see the individual wave functions clearer.
+This can be seen in line 34 of the code for the harmonic oscillator (currently set at a scaling factor of 100) and lines 88-91 (currently set at a value of 15) for all other potential functions.

 #### Responsibilities: